ssube/onnx-web/docs/server-admin.md

   - path where output images should be saved
 - `ONNX_WEB_PARAMS_PATH`
   - path to the directory where the `params.json` file can be found

+Others:

+- `ONNX_WEB_ANY_PLATFORM`
+  - whether or not to include the `any` option in the platform list
+- `ONNX_WEB_BLOCK_PLATFORMS`
+  - comma-delimited list of platforms that should not be presented to users
+  - further filters the list of available platforms returned by ONNX runtime
+  - can be used to prevent CPU generation on shared servers
+- `ONNX_WEB_CACHE_MODELS`
+  - the number of recent models to keep in memory
+  - setting this to 0 will disable caching and free VRAM between images
 - `ONNX_WEB_CORS_ORIGIN`
   - comma-delimited list of allowed origins for CORS headers
+- `ONNX_WEB_DEFAULT_PLATFORM`
+  - the default platform to show in the client
+  - overrides the `params.json` file
 - `ONNX_WEB_NUM_WORKERS`
   - number of background workers for image pipelines
   - this should be equal to or less than the number of available GPUs
-- `ONNX_WEB_BLOCK_PLATFORMS`
-  - comma-delimited list of platforms that should not be presented to users
-  - further filters the list of available platforms returned by ONNX runtime
-  - can be used to prevent CPU generation on shared servers

 ### Server Parameters